milyas19/LoggAggregator/README.md

 - Can filter logs by date/ month
 - Can write unit-tests more and better
 - Can store data not only in SQL but json, Azure blob can be used.

-# Hurdles
-- Scope of project
-- I planned to work during this weekend.
-However, on Friday my project manager gave me surprise by ordering (not asking) me to work during the weekend in order to meet the deadline.
-- Kids (that's why I worked mostly late nights)
-- I started the second task but I wont meet the deadline so I providing the one which is completed (I think!).